Measures

 The total funding will be based on the number of MA members, with an annual cap of $500 per sold shop and $1,000 per rental shop.
 MAs need to plan at least 2 events per year in order to qualify for the funding.
 The funding can be used to pay for the events’ publicity and logistical costs.

 The co-funding for promotional events will be limited to no more than 6 consecutive years, subject to application each year.
-For the 1st 3 years of co-funding, the funding will be capped at 50% of the expenditure, or 50% of the total funding for the year for each event, whichever is lower.
+For the first 3 years of co-funding, the funding will be capped at 50% of the expenditure, or 50% of the total funding for the year for each event, whichever is lower.

-For the 4th to 6th years of the co-funding, the amount will be gradually reduced (4th year – 40%, 5th year – 30%, 6th year – 20%), subject to yearly application.
+For the fourth to sixth years of the co-funding, the amount will be gradually reduced (fourth year – 40%, fifth year – 30%, sixth year – 20%), subject to yearly application.

 You are encouraged to upgrade your shop and business operations to complement the efforts made to upgrade the shopping facade and to carry out promotional events.
 If you renovate your shop in conjunction with the overall upgrading/ promotional efforts of the ROS scheme, you can enjoy a rent-free period of up to 1 month.